datasciencecampus/NBS-LLM-classifier/README.md

 ```

 - `model_name`: The embedding model defaults to [Sentence Transformers's](https://huggingface.co/sentence-transformers) [`all-MiniLM-L6-v2`](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2) but you can just swap out the name for an alternative model from Hugging Face.
 In testing we have found that [Nomic-AI's](https://huggingface.co/nomic-ai) [`nomic-embed-text-v1.5`](https://huggingface.co/nomic-ai/nomic-embed-text-v1.5) performs very well.
-- `n_results`: You can choose between 1 and 15 top results to return for each query.
-15 is the default value.
+- `n_results`: Number of top results to return for each query.
+The default value is 15.
 - `nlfs_validated_csv`: Link to the clerically coded - 'gold standard' - NLFS reponses that will be added to the knowledgebase.
 - `nlfs_prevalidated_csv`: Link to the NLFS responses that need to be classified to ISCO/ISIC 4-digit codes.